krutika2509/M2_Smart_Advertisement_Board/5-Report/README.md

 7.Advertisement board
 8.Banner with advertisement in rolled format.
 ## ADVANTAGES
-1. a advertisement board help people and company to advertise there porducts and ideas to the masses.
+1. A advertisement board help people and company to advertise there porducts and ideas to the masses.
 2. Govternment can also use this technology to introduce new schemes to the people.
 ## 4W & H (WHO,WHAT,WHEN,WHERE,HOW)
 ### * WHO